An email dies the minute it is sent – are you sure?

 Coming back to your archived newsletter, remember to use more of text than images.
-It does go against popular belief that email newsletter needs to be less on the text side and more focused on the image – for instant user attention.
+It does go against the popular belief that email newsletter needs to be less on the text side and more focused on the image – for instant user attention.

-This principle is great only when your newsletter is confined to your inbox, but once they are in the public domain, they need to be majority text based, filled with rich keywords.
+This principle is great only when your newsletter is confined to your inbox, but once they are in the public domain, they need to be majority text-based, filled with rich keywords.
 It makes it easy for archived email content to rank higher.

 But, do not get carried away and start putting in random keywords – that will adversely affect your email marketing, blog engagement, and overall website traffic.
-If you are not familiar with placing keywords in the right manner, here are few tips that might help you:
+If you are not familiar with placing keywords in the right manner, here are a few tips that might help you: